 More Examples of Restrictive Covenants in Commercial Real Estate

 While business use and operating hour restrictions are some of the most popular kinds of restrictive covenants in commercial real estate, they're far from the only ones.
-In some cases, a lender may require that a borrower keep the property in good repair for the duration of the loan.
+In some cases, a lender may require a borrower to keep the property in good repair for the duration of the loan.
 Lenders may also mandate a specific occupancy requirement for the property for the loan's duration.
 If these restrictions are not met, a lender could potentially "call" the loan and demand immediate repayment.

 Restrictive Covenants in Retail Leases

-While most restrictive covenants are intended to protect a lenders or property owners, some covenants are actually intended to protect tenants.
-For example, in many retail leases have restrictive covenants designed in order to prevent tenants from over-competition from similar businesses.
+While most restrictive covenants are intended to protect lenders or property owners, some covenants are actually intended to protect tenants.
+For example, many retail leases have restrictive covenants designed to prevent tenants from over-competition from similar businesses.
 For example, if a grocery store signs a lease in a large shopping center, there may be a restrictive covenant in the lease preventing any other grocery stores from signing a lease in the same shopping center.